libp2p/js-libp2p/examples/chat-in-the-browser/README.md

 **Note**: In the example we assign libp2p to `window.libp2p`, in case you would like to play around with the API directly in the browser.
 You can of course make changes to `index.js` and Parcel will automatically rebuild and reload the browser tabs.

+**Note**: During startup, the example raises exceptions "protocol selection failed".
+This is normal.
+The reason is that the example tries to chat with the bootstrap servers, but they don't support the chat protocol.

 ## TypeScript

 This example also shows how to use Libp2p using TypeScript.
 Libp2p itself currently does not support TypeScript, but this example includes a few minimal type declarations so that it can be used, even with strict compilation.